Lucevar/mw-immersion-mods/articles/atmospherics.md

 # Equipment
 ![Weapon Sheathing](https://staticdelivery.nexusmods.com/mods/100/images/46069/46069-1538638827-645975529.png)
 [**Weapon Sheathing**](https://www.nexusmods.com/morrowind/mods/46069) by Greatness7 & the community
+Did you ever stop to wonder how everyone in Morrowind can hide a claymore in their pocket?
+Miss the quivers and sheathes from later games?
+No need to miss them any more, they're here!
+Weapons and ammunition will now show up on your character model when equipped.
+Vanilla weapons come with their own unique sheathes, created as part of a big collaboration by the Morrowind modding community, but there's even in-built compatibility for mod-added weapons.
+By default the mod-added weapon will display, but by using the correct suffix on the mesh name Weapon Sheathing will be able to automatically detect mod-added sheathes too.
+**Compatibility:** Compatible with both OpenMW and MWSE-Lua.

 ![Vanity](https://staticdelivery.nexusmods.com/mods/100/images/48529/48529-1593772508-1108946024.jpeg)
 [**Vanity**](https://www.nexusmods.com/morrowind/mods/48529) by abot
+Vanity is for rings and amulets what Weapon Sheathing is for weapons.
+Now when you deck yourself out in bling, you'll be able to really appreciate it.
+Ideally use this with the Morrowind Code Patch option that allows you to wear three rings.
+**Compatibility:** MWSE-Lua only.

 # Sounds
 [**AURA**](https://www.nexusmods.com/morrowind/mods/48255) by tewlwolow